-- 2.21 Foreign currency-denominated corporate bond or sukuk must be announced or reported on FAST. - 2.22 Foreign currency-denominated corporate bond or sukuk may be issued on scripless basis, deposited and settled in the RENTAS system with PayNet as the central securities depository and Authorised Depository Institutions in Malaysia as the subdepositories.
+- 2.21 Foreign currency-denominated corporate bond or sukuk must be announced or reported on FAST. - 2.22 Foreign currency-denominated corporate bond or sukuk may be issued on scripless basis, deposited and settled in RENTAS with Bank Negara Malaysia as the central securities depository and Authorised Depository Institutions in Malaysia as the subdepositories.